spinningideas/security/README.md

 The third step is to determine how to mitigate or counter a threat.
 This can be aided by a diagram called a threat tree.
 At the root of the tree is the threat itself, and its leaves are the conditions that must be true for the actor to realize their goal.

 For example, under the condition that an adversary makes an illicit payment.
 The fact that the person uses a stolen credit/debit card is a subcondition.
 For each of the leaf conditions you must identify potential mitigation strategies.
 For the payment threat the mitigation is to verify the card using the a reliable verification package.

-Every path through the threat tree that does not end in a mitigation strategy is a system vulnerability.
+Every path through the threat tree that does not end in a mitigation strategy is a system vulnerability that must be acknowledged as a risk with an indicated severity.